galys-1337/Fortnite-Cheat-GalysWare/README.md

 Run the Mapper.exe I made , It will auto download the driver and map the driver for you So just run mapper.exe

-Once in Fortnite open tomjepica.bat when you are in lobby And Enjoy
+Once in Fortnite open "tomjepica.bat" when you are in lobby And Enjoy
 ______________________________________________________________________________________________________________